maxpoletaev/kivi/README.md

 following data types are currently supported:

  * **LWW-Register**: A last-write-wins register with timestamp-based conflict resolution
- * **String-Set**: A set of strings that supports adding and removing elements without conflicts
+ * **Set**: A set of strings that supports adding and removing elements without conflicts
- * **Counter**: A counter that supports incrementing and decrementing without conflicts

 Note that these data types have some overhead associated with storing additional metadata required for conflict resolution.
 For example, the LWW-Register stores